-Notwithstanding the prohibitions of the above section titled "Conflicts of Interest," an employee is permitted to purchase or sell any security, or related security, on the same business day as the purchase or sale of that security by advisory accounts of the Company if the purchase or sale of the security is approved or allocated only after the Company's advisory accounts have each received their full allocation of the security purchased or sold on that day.
-In addition, from time to time an employee may be granted permission to trade and client activity in the same security may occur within one day after the employee's transaction is executed.
-This situation can arise when: (1) a client adds money to their account, (2) the Company obtains a new client, (3) a client liquidates some/all of their account, or (4) new events trigger changes in the investment strategy regarding a security.
+Notwithstanding the prohibitions of the above section titled "Conflicts of Interest," an employee will be permitted to purchase or sell any security, or related security, once the Company's advisory accounts have each received their full allocation of the security purchased or sold.
+In addition, client activity in a security may occur within one day after an employee transaction is executed where the client transaction is unforeseen at the time of preclearance.
+This situation may arise when (i) new events trigger changes in the investment strategy regarding a security, and/or (ii) unanticipated client cash flows occur.
 There are no consequences to an employee if any of these situations occur after the employee has received the proper trading approval.